chrysophylax69/granite/README.md

 What is granite [GRN]?
 ----------------

-granite is a crypto-currency that is using the X11 Algorithm for Anti ASIC, energy efficient, CPU and GPU mining utilizing Digishield block difficulty retargeting.
+granite is a crypto-currency that is using the X11 Algorithm for energy efficient, CPU and GPU mining utilizing Digishield block difficulty retargeting.

  - 2 minute block targets
  - 65 million total coins